 - They have shown themselves to be adept at addressing copyright violation when it suits them.

-- It is of course true that the companies cannot rely on their human editors, even though Google/YouTube intend to employ 10,000 'reviewers' (not 'editors') by the end of 2018.
+- It is of course true that the companies cannot entirely rely on their human editors, even though Google/YouTube intend to employ 10,000 'reviewers' (not 'editors') by the end of 2018.
 As of late 2017, more than 400 hours of footage is uploaded to YouTube's main site every minute.

-- As of 2018, around 6 million YouTube videos are uploaded every day.
+- As of 2018, around 6 million YouTube videos were uploaded every day.
 If a tool could be developed that identified objectionable material with amazing 99.995% accuracy, it would still unnecessarily delete 300 videos a day.
 Is this a reasonable price to pay in order to censor the occasional terrorist video?